brainfoolong/form-data-json/README.md

  * @type {function|null}
  */
 'inputFilter': null,

 /**
+ * A function that processes each field's value based on custom logic.
+ * The first parameter is the input field to process.
+ * Must return the processed value of the field, which could be in any desired format.
+ * All other return values, as well as no return value, will keep the original value of the input field.
+ * @type {function|null}
+ */
+'processFieldValues': null,

+/**
  * Does return an array list, with same values as native Array.from(new FormData(form))